 - Half of the population of Haida Gwaii are Haida First Nations.

 - “Haida Gwaii” means “islands of the people” or “islands of the Haida” in the local language

 - Established in 2010, the Gwaii Haanas National Park is the first area in the world to be protected from mountain top to sea floor.

 Gwaii Haanas National Park

-A trip to Haida Gwaii would not be complete without a visit to its spiritual centre, the Gwaii Haanas National Park.
+A trip to Haida Gwaii would not be complete without a visit to its spiritual center, the Gwaii Haanas National Park.
 Visitors travel the area to experience the remote rainforest, surrounded by thousand-year-old trees and wildlife abound.
-You can’t help but immerse yourself in the colourful history of the Haida First Nations people, as you discover ancient carved totem poles and fallen longhouses.
-Head to the seashore and you might see a black bear catching salmon, whales breaching in the distance ,and other wildlife species that are exclusive to region.
+You can't help but immerse yourself in the colorful history of the Haida First Nations people, as you discover ancient carved totem poles and fallen longhouses.
+Head to the seashore and you might see a black bear catching salmon, whales breaching in the distance and other wildlife species that are exclusive to region.